nader-albert/reactive-datapipe/README.md

-The reactive data pipe is a logical channel of continuous data processing, thar can dynamically scale up/out and shrink back according to the incoming data influx, and hence react to the incoming load.
+The reactive data pipe is a logical channel of continuous data processing, that can dynamically scale up/out and shrink back according to the incoming data influx, and hence react to the incoming load.

 The application is built in scala, and relies on the Akka implementation to the Actor model, in addition to few other Akka modules like Akka-Remote, Akka-Cluster, Akka-Persistence and the experimental Akka-Stream.

 It starts with a data source, that can be connected to any source of data stream, twitter feed could be an example.
 It ends with a data sink, which consumes the outcoming processed data and pushes it to a configurable set of destinations.